Audio

 I managed all pre- and post-production for the podcast, including creating the show art, theme song (featured on the left), segment stings, and promotional materials.
 I managed the show’s production schedule, engineered remote recording sessions, edited the episodes, and maintained the show’s RSS and social media.

 In two seasons, we organically grew the audience to ~1k listens per episode and created connections with so many amazing listeners!
+We ended the podcast in 2023 in order to make room for our other professional goals.

 ︎ Apple Podcasts